noblethrasher/becoming-gracenote/README.md

-becoming-gracentoe
+Gracenote
 ==================

-A compiler (full lexer, parser, semantic analyzer, and code generator) for a mark-down like lightweight markup language with a focus on beautiful typesetting
+A compiler (lexer, parser, semantic analyzer, and code generator) for a lightweight markup language with a focus on beautiful typesetting.